Simple and Delicious, Great Tasting Pasta Sauces That are Easy to Make

 Basic Tomoto Marinara Sauce

-Who can resist a freshly made tomato Marinara Sauce.
+Who can resist a freshly made tomato Marinara Sauce on of the most common Italian Pasta sauces.
 Made with either fresh chopped tomatoes or canned crushed tomatoes or tomato pure.

 This recipe is healthy and Whole30 compatible.
 For recipe details follow this link for Easy Marinara Sauce.